Faizshariff/Convrt/README.md

 # CONVRT

-Convrt is a full-stack web application built with Wasp, designed and aimed towards agency owners who target local business owners , its built to streamline lead generation and email marketing campaigns.
-With a robust scraping feature, users can target specific locations and business types to collect leads efficiently. and manage them with ease
+Convrt is a full-stack web application built with the Wasp framework, designed for agency owners focused on serving local businesses.
+It streamlines the process of lead generation and email marketing campaigns, providing robust tools for scraping, lead management, and campaign orchestration.

 - 🌍 **Geolocation & Business type based lead scraping**
 - 📝 **lead management system**